Text: Claire Lessiau & Marcella van Alphen

 Beyond the hundreds of tracks and signs we came across and identified, we reconnected with nature in total awareness of the environment during an enriching week.
 More rewarding than a few days on a safari that can feel passive, this in-depth EcoTraining experience with other passionate bush lovers has definitely turned us into better guardians of nature and helped us start to better apprehend animal behaviour, subliming every safari experience from now on.

-- If you want to live this experience, get in touch with EcoTraining and sign up for the 7-day, 14-day or even 55-day tracker course.
+- If you want to live this experience, get in touch with EcoTraining and sign up for the 7-day or 14-day tracker course, or a field guide course.

 - Crazy about wildlife but not so much into tracking?
 Make sure to browse through their other trainings (including online options!).